Noah Adamia: Sniper tactics

 From December 1941 Adamia became pioneer of the Sevastopol sniper movement.
 In the beginning his primary targets were enplaced positions but he soon moved on for active hunts using both the Simonov PTRS-41 anti-materiel rifle and the Mosin–Nagant sniper rifle to take out soft and lightly armored targets.
 To one of the Soviet army newspapers he said:

 "German sharpshooters were very good.
 So I asked myself.
 Why shouldn't I be able to become a good sharpshooter too?"

 Adamia went on describing how he started to learn calculation of range, observing and slowly mastering the effects of humidity and other aspects of shooting from long distance.
 One day he took point on a tree covered high ground and observed German troops moving around their entrenched positions to keep themselves warm.
 He was able to take out six targets over a range of 600 m with his Mosin–Nagant and improved his rate each day after, going out for several days with only a loaf of bread and little water.
 Adamia tried to determine when enemy forces would concentrate on a specific position for example by observing if improvised latrines or similar points were built.
 Yevgeniy Ivanovich Zhidilov wrote in his book "We defended Sevastopol":

 "Noah Adamia - a passionate hunter - had a sharp eye and keen ear.
 He was able to quietly sneak through forests, mountains and bushes in seemingly most inaccessible places.
 Donning camouflage cloaks, capturing some rounds of bread and a flask of water, Noah went in the morning on one of the heights at the forefront of defense.
 Every day the sniper chose a new position.
 Like a hunter stalking the beast, so Adamia crept to close quarters and beat the Nazis from his sniper rifle without a miss."

 Death

 Adamia met his fate a day before Sevastopol fell to Axis forces on 4 July 1942.
 He was one of the 60,000 Soviet defenders who were not evacuated.
 On 3 July Adamia was killed in the area of Gasfort, Kamysheva Bay.
 He was buried in Sevastopol along with 86 soldiers of the 7th Marine Brigade.

 Awards

-For his outstanding performance and courage in the fight against Nazism and the actions in June 1942, the Presidium of the Supreme Soviet posthumously awarded Noah Petrovich Adamia the title Hero of the Soviet Union, the Order of Lenin and the Medal of Valour on 24 July 1942.
+For his outstanding performance and courage in the fight against Nazism and the actions in June 1942, the Presidium of the Supreme Soviet posthumously awarded Adamia with the title Hero of the Soviet Union, the Order of Lenin and the Medal of Valour on 24 July 1942.
 Due to restrictions on awards for marine servicemen, he was not awarded with higher honors.
-A street in the city of Sukhumi, Georgia is named after him.
+A street in the city of Sukhumi, Georgia, is named after him.